During late 2013 while I was traveling out-of-town for work, my wife Nicole found our “forever house”.

 - Going to Detroit Lions games (more torture than fun really).

-The last thing we want is to be “house rich and life poor“.
+The last thing we wanted to be was “house rich and life poor“.
 I can accurately say we still had fun during the mortgage payoff process.
 I think Nicole would agree.

 5. Dream Big Dreams